jer-hayes/ICCC-DeepGen-Outcomes/README.md

 ## Core Topics

 Several abstracts were presented and in-depth discussions took place.
+The core topics that arose form the discussions were:

 1. Evaluation Metrics
 2. Co-creativity